GlaucioOliveira/notes-core/README.md

 # notes-core
-Dontpad like app made in asp.net core with SignalR
+Dontpad like app made in asp.net core with SignalR.